The biggest lie in marketing is almost certainly not what you’re expecting.

 Here it is.

-If you ask the average owner of a small or medium-sized business about marketing, they will tell you the following: “I don’t have enough time for marketing”.
+If you ask the average small business owner about marketing, they will tell you the following: “I don’t have enough time for marketing”.

-And here are 30 examples to prove it
+And here are over 30 examples to prove it

 - The range of services you provide, especially in relation to how similar they are to what your competitors offer.